AdaCore/training_material/courses/spark_for_ada_programmers/6_proof.rst

 * Performs checks and detects violations

-  - Generates logical formulas, aka Verification Conditions (VC) or Proof Obligations (PO)
+   - Generates logical formulas

+     + aka Verification Conditions (VC)
+     + aka Proof Obligations (PO)

    - Automatic provers check that the VC is valid (always true)

    - It not, a check message is emitted

 ---------------
 Hoare Triples